2018 Calgary Stampede Canadian National Miniature Horse Show

 This event has passed

 Please see the up to date event schedule for current events

 The popular Canadian National Miniature Horse Show is back and better than ever at Calgary Stampede 2018!

-Guests to Stampede Park can now see their favourite mini classes on the final weekend of the Greatest Outdoor Show on Earth, with events beginning on Thursday, July 12 and continuing through to Sunday, July 15.
+Guests to Stampede Park can now see their favourite mini classes on the final weekend of the Greatest Outdoor Show on Earth, with events beginning on Thursday evening, July 12 and continuing daily through to Sunday, July 15.